An Efficient, Expressive and Local Minima-free Method for Learning Controlled Dynamical Systems: Learning A Predictive State Controlled Model

-For this work, we assume that a fixed blind (open-loop) policy is used to collect training data, which means that we we can treat causal conditioning on action $\ido(a_t)$ as ordinary conditioning on $a_t$. \footnote{One way to deal with non-blind training policies is to assign importance weight to training examples to correct the bias resulting from non-blindness \cite{nblindpsr,boots:11:plan}.
+We assume that the extended features $\fstat^o_t$ and $\fstat^a_t$ are chosen such that $f_\mathrm{filter}$ is known.
+The parameters to learn are thus $\Wsys$ and $Q_0$.
+We also assume that a fixed blind (open-loop) policy is used to collect training data, and so we can treat causal conditioning on action $\ido(a_t)$ as ordinary conditioning on $a_t$.\footnote{One way to deal with non-blind training policies is to assign importance weights to training examples to correct the bias resulting from non-blindness~\citep{nblindpsr,boots:11:plan}.
 This, however, requires knowledge of the data collection policy and can result in a high variance of the estimated parameters.
 We defer the case of unknown non-blind policy to future work.} It is possible, however, that a different (possibly non-blind) policy is used at test time.